 Blood drives are held on campus each semester.
 Students may sign up for an appointment to donate or may drop in at their convenience.
-The Central Pennsylvania Blood Bank sets up a mobile donation site in the Joe and Rosie Ruhl Student Community Center.
+Blood donations collected from the campus blood drives stay and are used in the Central Pennsylvania region.

 Alcohol and Other Drug Prevention and Education

 Penn State York participates in the CORE Alcohol and Drug Survey to assess student behaviors.
 Student Affairs staff are trained on alcohol and other drug issues and make referrals to providers in the York community.
 Alcohol Awareness activities are held to raise awareness and provide education around risk reduction.